informalsystems/quint/doc/lang.md

 Introduce a user-defined operator.
 The order of definitions is not important.
 The operator names should not clash with the names of other definitions in the module scope.
-Importantly, there are **no recursive operators** (though you can fold over a sequence or a set, see below).
+Importantly, there are **no recursive operators** (though you can fold over a list or a set, see below).

 ```
 // a static constant value, which is not changing over time